Vivid Sydney

 Driving into the city for Vivid Sydney is not recommended due to heavy traffic and limited parking.
 Attendees are urged to leave the car at home and catch public transport with plenty of services running and all Vivid Sydney precincts are within short walking distance of major transport hubs.

 If you must drive plan ahead as many car parks will not be accessible when road closures are in place.
+Details available at the Vivid Sydney managed car parks page here.

 Traffic is expected it to be very heavy in the city over the June long weekend, so if you're planning your visit to Vivid Sydney please catch public transport and avoid the traffic delays.
 Alternatively arrive early ahead of lights on to avoid the congestion as car parks will reach capacity through the evenings.